• Skip to primary navigation

 Easy Red Pozole

-Red Pozole is a hearty, flavorful soup that’s full of pork and hominy in red-orange chile broth.
+This Easy Red Pozole (or Posole) is a hearty, flavorful soup that’s full of pork and hominy in red-orange chile broth.
 It’s a one-pot meal that is pure comfort food!

 She was kind enough to bring the leftovers to work one day.
 One taste and I was HOOKED.
-It was warm and comforting, mildly spiced, and topped with all kinds of fresh garnishes.
+The pozole was warm and comforting, mildly spiced, with tender chunks of pork and canned hominy in a red sauce, topped with all kinds of fresh garnishes.

-The real star of the soup is the broth.
-The base is pork stock, which you make by cooking the pork in water with onion and garlic.
+The real star of the soup is the red sauce.
+The base is pork stock, which you make by cooking the pork shoulder in water with onion and garlic.
 Then you add guajillo chiles that have been soaked (to soften them) and blended with oregano, cumin, and a little of the hominy.

-The result is a bright red-orange broth that’s warm but not spicy, slightly thickened from the hominy, and packed with flavor.
+It creates a red pork pozole that’s warm but not spicy, slightly thickened from the canned hominy, and packed with savory flavor.

 Ingredients